alidanial7/cursor-shared-django-rules/README.md

 # AI Django Rules

 A collection of coding style guidelines and best practices tailored specifically for Cursor to follow when generating and reviewing Django code.
-This repository contains markdown documentation files (`.md` and `.mdc`) that provide context and rules for maintaining consistent code style across Django development projects.
+This repository contains markdown documentation files (`.md`) that provide context and rules for maintaining consistent code style across Django development projects.

 ## Overview